About Me

 CVPR, 2022

-We solve a niche but fun problem of reading clocks (that 2025's VLMs still fails!).
+We present the first working solution to a niche but fun problem of reading clocks (that 2025's VLMs still fails!).
 We circumvent manual supervision by exploiting the fact that time flows at a constant rate.

 Self-supervised Video Object Segmentation by Motion Grouping